 How Do You Use IRS Form W-9 to Complete Form 1099-NEC?

 A payee submits Form W-9 (not Form W-2 used for employees) to the payer for preparing Form 1099-NEC to report nonemployee compensation.
-The payee is a U.S. person taxpayer using the 1099 information to prepare their income tax return for federal income tax and state tax form, if applicable, and calculate and pay self-employment taxes.
+The payee is a U.S. person taxpayer using the 1099 information to prepare their income tax return for federal income tax and state tax forms, if applicable, and calculate and pay self-employment taxes.

 What is Considered a Trade or Business for Form 1099-NEC Reporting?